mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 ---

-While the team got onto making the android app, I carved out time to make details within the app, animations,empty states and prototypes to help convey some interaction ideas and also to bring delight to customers via small moments and micro-interactions.
+While the project was onto the development phase, I carved out time to make details within the app, animations, empty states via prototypes, to help convey some animations and interactions to the developers and how this plays a role in customer delight.

 ---